RayCee the Artist

 Conclusion

-Creating composite images is an incredibly powerful tool in photography, enabling photographers to imagine and create incredible composite imagery.
+Composite images empower artists to push the boundaries of their imagination, offering countless opportunities for growth and exploration in the visual arts.
 From stunning landscapes to breathtaking cities, and surreal abstracts to fantasy scenes, there is almost no limit to what photographers/digital artists can do with the technique.
 Composite photography provides photographers with the power to create images which are unique and evocative, whether it be for commercial or personal use.
 Also, the cost-effectiveness of creating composite images makes them great for those who don’t have vast budgets but still want amazing results.
 Ultimately, creating composite images offers huge potential for the imaginative artist in us all.